scarnyc/US_Russian_EVAs_Dash/README.md

 # U.S. & Russian Spacewalks Dash App
 A Dash data visualization application that shows spacewalks conducted by U.S. and Russian astronauts over time, using the NASA spacewalking dataset.
+Works best in Chrome/Firefox with zoom set to 100.

 ## Dashboard deployed to Heroku:
 https://spacewalksrussiausevasdash.herokuapp.com/